MaastrichtU-IDS/d2s-docs/docs/d2s-ecosystem.md

 ### Blazegraph

-A high-performance RDF triplestore.
-See [documentation for Docker](https://github.com/lyrasis/docker-blazegraph).
+A high-performance [RDF triplestore](https://blazegraph.com/).
+See its [documentation for Docker](https://github.com/lyrasis/docker-blazegraph).
+Not developed for 4 years but still efficient and used by Wikidata.

 ```shell
 docker-compose -f d2s-cwl-workflows/docker-compose.yaml up -d --build --force-recreate blazegraph